team-avesta/Eventure/TESTING.md

 The pre-commit hook will:

 1. Run ESLint on staged files and fix auto-fixable issues
-2. Run Jest tests related to the changed files
+2. Run Jest tests only on files related to the changes
+3. Pass if there are no tests related to the changes (--passWithNoTests)
-3. Block the commit if any tests fail
+4. Block the commit if any tests fail (--bail)

 ### CI Pipeline